The Mirror Crack'd from Side to Side: Publication history

-The Star Weekly Novel, a Toronto newspaper supplement, serialised the novel in two abridged instalments from 9 to 16 March 1963 under the title The Mirror Crack'd with each issue containing a cover illustration by Gerry Sevier.
+The Star Weekly Novel, a Toronto newspaper supplement, serialised the novel in two abridged instalments from 9 to 16 March 1963 under the title The Mirror Crack'd, with each issue containing a cover illustration by Gerry Sevier.

-TV adaptations (by channel)

-BBC
+Adaptations

+Television

-A second adaptation of the novel was made by BBC television in 1992 as part of its series Miss Marple with the title role played by Joan Hickson (in her final performance as Jane Marple), and starring Claire Bloom as Marina Gregg and Glynis Barber as Lola Brewster.
-The only major changes are that Giuseppe is not killed, Arthur Badcock is not a former husband of Marina Gregg, Superintendent Slack and Sergeant Lake are written in, and the character of Hailey Preston is removed.
+An adaptation of the novel was made by BBC television in 1992 as part of its series Miss Marple with the title role played by Joan Hickson, and starring Claire Bloom as Marina Gregg and Glynis Barber as Lola Brewster.
 The novel was the final adaptation for the BBC series Miss Marple.
-Margaret Courtenay appears in this adaptation as Miss Knight, having previously portrayed Dolly Bantry in the 1980 feature film version.

-ITV

 ITV Studios and WGBH Boston produced another adaptation in 2010 for the Marple television series, starring Julia McKenzie as Miss Marple, with Joanna Lumley reprising her role as Dolly Bantry, Lindsay Duncan as Marina Gregg and Hannah Waddingham as Lola Brewster.
 Investigating the murder along with Miss Marple is Inspector Hewitt, played by Hugh Bonneville.
-This version, while ultimately faithful to Christie's original text, included a number of notable changes.
-Some of these changes were influenced by the changes that were made in the 1980 film adaptation: